 Uncoupled RF wireless chargers transmit power over a distance of a few meters.
 This type of device emits energy in the form of EMF waves or radio frequencies which are converted to electricity by the receiver to charge the device.

-This type of charging has not been deployed in the market yet and can be the most dangerous way of wireless charging amongst all three.
+This type of charging has not been deployed in the market yet and can be the most dangerous way of wireless charging among all three.

-The wireless charging phenomenon can be based upon magnetic induction, magnetic resonance, or radiofrequency.
+The wireless charging phenomenon can be based on magnetic induction, magnetic resonance, or radiofrequency.

-The most harmful amongst all these is radiofrequency charging but fortunately yet no device working on radiofrequency has been deployed in the market for wireless charging purposes.
+The most harmful of all these is radiofrequency charging but fortunately yet no device working on radiofrequency has been deployed in the market for wireless charging purposes.

 Devices based on magnetic induction emit almost no electromagnetic radiation.
 Moreover, devices that employ magnetic resonance can emit EMF above the desired level in a radius of 2-4cm.